dexie/dexie-website/docs/Collection/Collection.modify().md

 ### Return Value

 [Promise](/docs/Promise/Promise) where resolved value is the number of modified objects.
 If any object fails to be updated, the entire operation will fail and Promise will reject.
-To catch the error, call Promise.catch() on the returned Promise, else the error will bubble to the aborted transaction and if not catched there, finally bubble to [db.on("error")](/docs/Dexie/Dexie.on.error).
+To catch the error, call Promise.catch() on the returned Promise, else the error will bubble to the aborted transaction and if not caught there, finally bubble to [db.on("error")](/docs/Dexie/Dexie.on.error).

 ### Remarks